snehal4it/localstack-serverless-demo/README.md

 ## 📌 Repository Purpose

+AWS Lambda gets triggered by message in SQS queue, message is then parsed and stored in AWS Dynamo db.

 This demo showcases:

-- How to configure a Spring Boot project to point against LocalStack endpoints
+- How to configure AWS Lambda using Spring cloud functions and do the local development using localstack
 - How to define AWS clients that use LocalStack instead of real AWS
-- How to interact locally with S3, queues, etc.
-- Local-first development workflows
+- How to configure Terraform (Infrastructure as code) such that same setup can be used for provisioning resources locally with localstack as well as in real AWS environment.
+- How to write end-to-end test which can run locally against localstack as well as in AWS environment.

 👍 Lightweight example codebase
 ⚠ Not production-grade Spring Boot code